Labour pressures and supply chain challenges have forced bars to rethink their traditional operating models.

 Make batched cocktails

-Pre-mixing popular drinks in large batches ahead of time can be an effective strategy to minimize labor during busy periods, but this requires some careful planning to ensure that these pre-mixed drinks provide consistent quality and taste.
-This might also not be the best option for your specific business.
-For example, if you specialize in craft cocktails, pre-mixed drinks detract from the “craft” cocktail ambiance and not be aligned with your brand and customer base — or require some creativity.
+Pre-mixing popular drinks in large batches ahead of time can be an effective strategy to minimize labour during busy periods, but this requires some careful planning to ensure that these pre-mixed drinks provide consistent quality and taste.
+This type of automation might not be the best option for your specific business.
+For example, if you specialize in craft cocktails, pre-mixed drinks detract from the “craft” cocktail ambiance and might not be aligned with your brand and customer base — or require some creativity.

 - Contingency — Cross-trained staff can fill in for co-workers who call in sick, an increasingly important consideration during the ongoing pandemic.

 - Adaptability — Having staff trained in multiple roles enables bar operators to reassign staff to support various areas of operations as needed.
 For example, dishwashers can be trained to bus tables, and servers can be trained to back up bartenders.